mikeroyal/Digital-Forensics-Guide/README.md

 [Wifiphisher](https://wifiphisher.org/) is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.
 Using Wifiphisher, penetration testers can easily achieve a man-in-the-middle position against wireless clients by performing targeted Wi-Fi association attacks.

+[Fast Incident Response (FIR)](https://github.com/certsocietegenerale/FIR/) is a Cybersecurity incident management platform designed with agility and speed in mind.
+It allows for easy creation, tracking, and reporting of cybersecurity incidents and is useful for CSIRTs, CERTs and SOCs alike.

+[Request Tracker for Incident Response (RTIR)](https://www.bestpractical.com/rtir/)  is a premier open source incident handling system targeted for computer security teams.
+We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
+RTIR builds on all the features of Request Tracker.

+[Sandia Cyber Omni Tracker (SCOT)](https://github.com/sandialabs/scot) - Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
+Our goal is to add value to the incident response process without burdening the user.

+[Shuffle](https://github.com/frikky/Shuffle) is a general purpose security automation platform focused on accessibility.

+[threat_note](https://github.com/defpoint/threat_note) is a Lightweight investigation notebook that allows security researchers the ability to register and retrieve indicators related to their research.

+[Zenduty](https://www.zenduty.com) is a novel incident management platform providing end-to-end incident alerting, on-call management and response orchestration, giving teams greater control and automation over the incident management lifecycle.

 [Attack Surface Analyzer](https://github.com/microsoft/AttackSurfaceAnalyzer) is a [Microsoft](https://github.com/microsoft/) developed open source security tool that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced during the installation of software or system misconfiguration.

 [CrowdSec](https://www.crowdsec.net/) is an open-source and collaborative security stack leveraging the crowd power to generate a global CTI database to protect the user network.
 It will analyze behaviors, respond to attacks & share signals across the community.